15 Dec Twelve Good Things 2020

 - UC Berkeley’s Greater Good Science Center is a world-class resource for compassion, parenting, and positive psychology – including their Greater Good Magazine.

 - Two causes that are near and dear to me are aided by Amnesty International and the International Campaign for Tibet, and I invite you to join me in supporting them.
 Also, Spirit Rock Meditation Center has been my primary personal wellspring of contemplative practice, and it offers many high-quality workshops, retreats, and online courses.

 - Human activity dumps about 100 million tons of carbon dioxide each day into the air, and the terrible consequences we’re already seeing are just the beginning of what our children and grandchildren will inherit.
 While reducing emissions at all levels is hugely important, meanwhile individuals can support projects that compensate for their own carbon footprint each year.
 The EPA, Nature Conservancy, and WWF all have good carbon calculators, and Carbon Footprint, Terrapass, and Native Energy offer a variety of “offsets.”

 - An organization close to my heart – the BRITE Initiative – has a school in Haiti for children in kindergarten through 9th grade who would not otherwise get a decent education.
-They have over 100 students who still need support for this school year, and you might like to join me in sponsoring one of them.
+They have almost 200 students who still need support for this school year, and you might like to join me in sponsoring one of them.
 Also check out Malala.org to support the work of educators and advocates for girls’ secondary education around the world.

-- As the climate emergency worsens, the World Wildlife Fund has emergency support for those harmed by wildfires, including endangered species such as the koalas in eastern Australia.
+- As the climate emergency worsens, the World Wildlife Fund has emergency support for those harmed by wildfires.
 Also, check out the film 2040, the education of girls, and real energy revolutions.
 Charity:Water brings clean water to people in need, and Rainforest Alliance is protecting our forests.